kunalarora0930/snake-game-reinforcement-learning/README.md

 # AI Snake Game
 ## Teach AI to play Snake Game using deep Q-Learning

-# Snake Game AI with Deep Q-Network (DQN)

 ## Overview

-This repository contains a Snake game-playing agent implemented using a Deep Q-Network (DQN) reinforcement learning approach.
+A Snake game-playing agent implemented using a Deep Q-Network (DQN) reinforcement learning approach.
 The agent learns to play the Snake game by training on the game environment and updating its Q-network.

 ## Getting Started

 ### Prerequisites

 - Python 3.x
-- PyTorch (install via `pip install torch`)
+- PyTorch
 - Conda

 ### Installation